scarborough-courtney/ohimanual/tutorials/formatting_data.md

 ![](./fig/formatting_data_example.png)

 If there is insufficient data, see the sections below to see examples of gapfilling.

-For more information about types of gapfilling used in the 2013 global assessment, please see the [supplementary methods](www.oceanhealthindex.org/About/Methods/).
+For more information about types of gapfilling, see the supplementary  methods used in the 2013 global assessment, available on http://ohi-science.org/.

 ### Temporal gapfilling